 You are required to report all adverse events as identified above, whether actual or potential.
 To report such incidents, call 952-406-4806.

 You must report incidents to AHCA within 24 hours of it happening.
 You must report all serious incidents, such as those listed below, immediately.
 This allows us to quickly access the risk and address liability.
+Examples of adverse and serious incidents include:

 Care provider contracts include the obligation to participate in quality management inquiries upon request from the clinical quality analyst.